drostron/slamdata-docs/README.md

 ![Click Create Pull Request](/git_images/pull3.png?raw=true)

-Update the title of the pull request if necessary and any comments in the body section.

-4. Finally click **Create pull request** again:
+Update the title of the pull request if necessary and any comments in the body section and click **Create pull request** again:

 ![Click Create Pull Request](/git_images/pull4.png?raw=true)